univec-ai/postvec/web/docs/troubleshooting.md

 4. `sudo postvec doctor --database app --deep`

-If pending stays non-zero and `doctor` fails endpoint checks, inference is down and the queue is doing the right thing.
+If pending stays non-zero and `doctor` fails endpoint checks, inference is unavailable.
+Jobs remain pending without consuming retry attempts.

 ## Version skew

 Replacing `postvec.so` does not upgrade a database.
-Until `ALTER EXTENSION postvec UPDATE`, the worker parks and writes **no** heartbeat.
-Application backends are not gated.
-Keep them out of that window.
+Until `ALTER EXTENSION postvec UPDATE`, the worker pauses and writes **no** heartbeat.
+Application backends are not gated, so application traffic should remain paused during that window.

-## Still stuck
+## Further diagnostics

-`postvec doctor --format json --deep` is the artifact to keep.
-Each check has an id, a status, and a printed repair.
+`postvec doctor --format json --deep` produces a persistent diagnostic artifact.
+Each check includes an identifier, status, and remediation.